Euler's identity seems baffling:

 e represents the process of starting at 1 and growing continuously at 100% interest for 1 unit of time.

-When we write e we're capturing that entire process in a single number -- e represents all the whole rigamarole of continuous growth.
-So really, e^x is saying "start at 1 and grow continuously at 100% for x seconds", and starts from 1 like we want.
+When we write e we're capturing that entire process in a single number -- e represents all the whole rigmarole of continuous growth.
+So really, ex is saying "start at 1 and grow continuously at 100% for x seconds", and starts from 1 like we want.

 But what does i as an exponent do?

 - What is the implicit growth rate?
-We're growing from 1 to 3 [the bottom of the exponent].
+We're growing from 1 to 3 (the base of the exponent).

 - How do we change that growth rate?
-We scale it by 4x (^4, the top of the exponent).
+We scale it by 4x (the power of the exponent).

 We can convert our growth into "e" format: our instantaneous rate is ln(3), and we increase it to ln(3) * 4.
 Again, the top exponent (4) just scaled our growth rate.